jasondwyer/jasondwyer.github.io/aptdeco.md

 A cursory glance over the data revealed various different product types: sofas, storage units, dressers, lamps.
 And the list goes on.
 I was initially overwhelmed and pestered by thoughts of how well dressers and lamps would cross-predict, that is, would knowing how dressers sell allow you to make predictions on lamps?
 Given the limited time and the desire to make the greatest impact possible, I refocused on the iterative MVP process and decided to narrow the focus to sofas.
 These are one of the higher-volume sellers, so this would be a great place to start.

-After flexing my burgeoning Pandas skills to apply the requisite data cleaning, accounting for `NULL` values and munging it all together, I finally had a Pandas DataFrame that contained my features.
-Here is an example item:
+After flexing my burgeoning Pandas skills to apply the requisite data cleaning, accounting for `NULL` values and munging it all together, I finally had a Pandas DataFrame that contained my features for every sofa item.

 <br>